 Since 2015 Plastic Change has researched and documented the problems with plastic pollution in the seas all the way from Scandinavian waters, throughout the Mediterranean, across the Atlantic Ocean to the North Atlantic plastic soup near Bermuda, through the Panama Canal and into the Pacific Ocean.

-In November 2016 the expedition will proceed from Los Angeles to the large plastic soup in the Northern Pacific near Hawaii and to the remote Midway Islands, which in spite of their isolated position are severely pestered by plastic litter.
+In November 2016 the expedition proceeded from Los Angeles to the large plastic soup in the Northern Pacific near Hawaii.

 A global data base

 On a daily basis during the expedition researchers take out samples of sea water in the surface and deeper with a specially built trawl, filters and pumps.
 The samples are analysed for content of plastic, at first by a preliminary sorting on board the ship and later in a laboratory.
 The purpose of the research on board is to contribute to knowledge about the quantity as well as the effect of micro-plastic in the marine environment.

 All data from the expedition go into a global data base managed by the 5Gyres Institute, USA.

 2050: More plastic than fish